Skip to main content

 Overview of the 661 area code in Kern County, California — its 1999 split from 805, cities, and population.

-This prefix is one of California's telephone codes, mainly covering Kern County and nearby areas.
-Anyone in cities like Bakersfield, Lancaster, or Palmdale has a good chance of carrying a number that starts with 661.
+This is one of California's phone codes, and it mainly covers Kern County and nearby areas.
+Anyone in cities like Bakersfield, Lancaster, or Palmdale likely has a number that starts with 661.

-It wasn't always this way.
-In 1999, the region was growing fast and there weren't enough phone numbers to go around, so regulators split this territory off from the older 805 prefix to handle the extra demand — the same growth pattern that later produced the 310 area code when Los Angeles outgrew its own original numbering plan.
+It was not always this way.
+In 1999, the region was growing fast, and there were not enough phone numbers to go around.
+So regulators split this area off from the older 805 prefix to handle the extra demand.
+It was the same growth pattern that later produced the 310 area code when Los Angeles outgrew its own numbering plan.

 Today, the prefix serves both mobile phones and landlines, connecting an estimated 1.2 million people across the region.
-Whether for personal calls or business communication, providers including Acepeak help keep everything running smoothly so people can stay connected.
+For personal calls or business use, providers including Acepeak help keep everything running smoothly so people can stay connected.

 Geographic Coverage and Service Area